Michelle Grant, Head of Retailing, Euromonitor International

 One of the first applications of machine learning was for product recommendations.
 The improvement in machine learning means that not only have the recommendations become better, but other types of personalization are possible.
 Many retailers offer personalized search results to shoppers based on their past purchase history and other behavior. eBay has personalized its home page for shoppers with the aim of reducing the time it takes to find an item.

 Another area of personalization is price optimization.
 Groupon Goods uses the Boomerang Commerce Price Platform management tool to optimize its prices.
 Groupon looks at external factors, such as consumer demand and market elasticity, and at internal factors, such as traffic and sell through targets, to optimize its prices for shoppers.

 Decreasing Operational Costs

 Machine learning is tackling tough operational challenges to lower costs.
 One of the best use cases is for inventory management and forecasting.
 Machine learning programs can make predictions on the optimal amount of inventory to avoid out of stocks or too much inventory.
 This helps retailers avoid lost sales and markdowns.
-Another area where machine learning is cutting costs is with the aim of reducing apparel returns.
-About 30 percent of online apparel purchases are returned.
-Not all of the merchandise can be resold at full price and the remainder makes its way through an expensive liquidation process.

 Machine learning programs can make predictions on the optimal amount of inventory to avoid out of stocks or too much inventory